Harmonic Persistent Homology

 where $V$ is an Euclidean space $V$ ($V$ will be a chain space equipped with an inner product).

 Metrics on Grassmannians were studied in detail by Lim and Ye \cite{Lim-Ye2016} where the authors introduce several notions of distance between subspaces of varying dimensions.
 We use in this paper the distance called ``Grassmann distance'' in \cite{Lim-Ye2016}.
+This distance is defined in terms of the ``principal angles'' between two subspaces and is defined precisely later (see Definition~\ref{def:grassmetric}).
 We prove a new class of stability theorems -- bounding the distance between two harmonic filtration functions (see Definition~\ref{def:persfunc}) in terms of certain norms of the difference of the functions inducing the filtrations (see Theorems~\ref{thm:stable-persistent} and \ref{thm:stable}).
 These theorems should be compared with corresponding results for classical persistent homology groups (see \cite{Edelsbrunner-Harer2010,Chazal-et-al}).